How many people undergo plastic surgery each year?

 Insurance companies generally don’t cover cosmetic surgery; therefore you will be responsible for all the fees.
 We offer financing options through www.carecredit.com and accept multiple forms of payment (credit cards, check, cash, etc.).
 Dr. Digenis’ fee is due two weeks prior to your surgery date.
 All other fees (hospital and anesthesia) are paid by patient due the day of surgery.

 How do I know what size breast implant is right for me?

 At the time of your consultation, Dr. Digenis will help you determine the right size for you based on your desires, body type and proportions, and other factors.
 He will also explain in detail the benefits of each type of FDA approved implants.
 Dr. Digenis’ goal is to achieve a better figure and to avoid an overdone look.

 What is the difference between silicone and saline implants?
 Are they safe?

 Dr. Digenis uses both saline and silicone FDA approved implants.
 The question of which kind of implant—silicone or saline—is better for you, depends on many factors, including the look and feel you are trying to achieve and the current state and size of your breasts.
 At the time of your consultation, you will be able to learn more about each kind, and to feel the difference between saline and silicone implants.
 The odds of implant rupture-either saline or silicone—have dramatically decreased in the past few years with the technological advances resulting in resilient shells and

 more natural forms.

 The results may vary, but in average, Botox® and Dysport® last about three to four months, and it appears that their results become more long lasting with repeated use.
-Wrinkle fillers like Juvederm® tend to have effects lasting nine months or longer, and can be repeated as needed.
+Dermal fillers like Juvederm® tend to have effects lasting nine months or longer, and can be repeated as needed.

 Is the surgery performed under local or general anesthesia?